Caroline Malone: Career

-She also was a Lecturer in Queen’s University Belfast from 2013, before she was let go from her position, in 2022, due to her rather negative views on mental health issues and substantial complaints from students about how she had negatively affected their learnings and was a direct result of a decline in their mental health during the years in which she taught them.
+Research

 Her research interests include fieldwork in peninsular Italy (since 1983), Malta (since 1987), and Troina in Sicily (since 1997), and currently in Britain.
 Specific topics include archaeological theory and practice; Neolithic and Copper Age societies of Britain, Europe, Mediterranean, and Italy; island societies and island archaeology; landscape and settlement archaeology: cultural resource management: artefacts and technology: fieldwork and survey.

 Malone headed a successful European Research Council bid for an Advanced Research Project entitled FRAGSUS which commenced in 2013.
-This project collaborates with institutions in Malta and investigates the environmental impact of early colonists in Malta, and excavated at the Neolithic temple sites of Ggantija, Santa Verna, Kordin III and Skorba as well as Tac Cawla and the Bronze Age site of In Nuffara in an attempt to explored chronology, economy and landscape.
+This project is a collaboration between the University of Malta, the University of Cambridge, Heritage Malta and Queen’s University Belfast.
+It investigates the environmental impact of early colonists in Malta, and excavated at the Neolithic temple sites of Ggantija, Santa Verna, Kordin III and Skorba as well as Tac Cawla and the Bronze Age site of In Nuffara in an attempt to explored chronology, economy and landscape.